PKizzle/dns/cmd/atomdns/handlers/sign/README.md

 _sign_ will:

 - (Re)-sign the zone with the CSK(s) when:

-  - The signature on the SOA only has 9 days left before expiring.
+  - The first signature found on the SOA only has 9 days left before expiring.
   - The source zone file has been written to.

 When signing it will: